otrv4/otrv4/architecture-decisions/011-version-rollback.md

 acceptable for users to chat using version 3, but is preferable to use 4 if both parties support it.

-We will support a conversation using version 3 if we don't find any user profile and the client allows it.
+We will support a conversation using version 3 if we don't find any User Profile and the client allows it.